 The maximum allowable foreclosure-related title cost includes:

 Unless specified by Fannie Mae, the initial title search must be an uninsured title search without additional charges for insurance or guarantees.
-For example, where applicable and permitted by law, the law firm should obtain a lower cost title search instead of a Trustee Sale Guaranty.

 Review of the title report is included in the Fannie Mae maximum allowable foreclosure attorney fee and should not be added to the title cost.
 Fannie Mae will not reimburse the servicer for title searches in excess of a two-owner search or for costs to correct title defects that are covered by selling representations or warranties.